Serange/Path-of-the-Furon-Recomp/README.md

 Things that need to be done
 --------------------------------
-implement missing as well as make the game actually run
+implement missing functions such as audio/video drivers and whatnot as well as make the game actually run